 New Homes Bonus

-Borrowing liabilities: The Council borrows money on long term basis to finance capital projects such as housing and schools.
-Loans outstanding at 28 February 2017 were £127.16m.
+Darlington Borough Borrowing liabilities: The Council borrows money on long term basis to finance capital projects such as housing and schools.
+Loans outstanding at 28 February 2018 were £160.16m.

-Employee numbers: The number of staff the council employed in February 2017 was 2,256 which included all permanent, temporary, casual and supply employees.
+Employee numbers: The number of staff the Council employed in February 2018 was 2,258 (FTE 1,564.1) which included all permanent, temporary, casual and supply employees.

 Durham Police Authority's budget and spending plans [external link]